PX4/PX4-Devguide/starting-building.md

 make posix_rpi_cross # for cross-compiler build
 ```

-The "mainapp" executable file is in the directory build_posix_rpi_cross/src/firmware/posix.
+The "px4" executable file is in the directory build_posix_rpi_cross/src/firmware/posix.
 Make sure you can connect to your RPi over ssh, see [instructions how to access your RPi](hardware-rpi.md#developer-quick-start).

 Then set the IP (or hostname) of your RPi using: